 Colonel John Wister, on duty with the British army in the desert region of Dubik, returns to England on leave.
 There he falls in love with Julia Ashton, who cares deeply for him but believes herself incapable of love following the death of her fiancé; some time before.
 Wister convinces her that he loves her enough to live without her romantic love and that she should marry him.
 She does so and returns to Dubik with him.
 There she meets his adjutant, Captain Denny Roark.
 Roark is a dashing young man who reminds Julia thoroughly of her lost love.
 Soon she finds she is indeed capable of love, but it is Roark with whom she falls in love, not her husband.
 As warfare with the local tribes heats up and as Wister gains awareness of the unconsummated romance growing between his wife and best friend, tragedy lurks.
-Written by

 Jim Beaver <firstname.lastname@example.org>

 Did You Know?

 Before this movie was made, any Warner Brothers film which showed a movie marquee would indicate that a movie named "Another Dawn" was playing at the cinema.
 Unable to come up with a title for this film, they decided to actually create a movie named "Another Dawn."
 See more

 That's freedom.
 Escape from the world entirely.
 To be up there with infinity to fly through and eternity to find and both of them yours for the taking.